JonnyOneiro/dashboard_challenge/readme.md

 ----------
     font and font size not exactly the same as the ones in the example image

     Font Awesome Icons in example are outlined.
-I could not all the outlined icons used in the example, used the solid icons, so they all matched for a consistent styling. (found the problem, was using an older version of FA CDN link)
+I could not find all the outlined icons used in the example, used the solid icons, so they all matched for a consistent styling. (found the problem, was using an older version of FA CDN link)

 Side Nav